awsdocs/aws-freertos-docs/doc_source/userguide/run-tests.md

 The `userdata.json` file should be located in the `<devicetester_extract_location> /devicetester_afreertos_[win|mac|linux]/configs/` directory\.

 **Note**
-If you are running IDT for Amazon FreeRTOS on Windows, specify the path to the `userdata.json` by using forward slashes \(/\)\.
+If you are running IDT for Amazon FreeRTOS on Windows, use forward slashes \(/\) to specify the path to the `userdata.json` file\.

 Use the following command to run a specific test group: